Lieutenant Governor of North Carolina: History

 Despite this, the legislature granted the lieutenant governor automatic membership on several state boards and significant appointment responsibilities.
 By 1982, North Carolina had one of the most powerful lieutenant governorships in the country.
 By 1989, the lieutenant governor was responsible for 195 appointments to 87 state boards (106 of these were subject to legislative confirmation).
 Despite this, the officials experienced mistrust from the Senate and faced several unsuccessful attempts to strip them of their appointive powers.
 From 1985 to 1989, Democrat Robert B. Jordan served as lieutenant governor while Republican James G. Martin served as governor, making him the de facto leader of the North Carolina Democratic Party.
 Upon Republican Jim Gardner's assumption of lieutenant gubernatorial office in 1989, Democrats in the Senate modified the body's rules, stripping the office of its powers to appoint committees in that house and assign bills to its committees.
 During Gardner's tenure, the office's staff was further expanded.
 In 1997 the General Assembly debated modifying the constitution to provide for the election of the lieutenant governor on a joint ticket with the governor or to have the office assume the responsibilities of the North Carolina Secretary of State, but these proposals did not move forward.
 Another effort in 2015 to amend the constitution to provide for the office's joint ticket election with the governor failed.

 Three lieutenant governors assumed the office of governor upon the death of the incumbent: Curtis H. Brogden in 1874, Thomas M. Holt in 1891, and Luther H. Hodges in 1954.
 Tod R. Caldwell in 1870 assumed the office upon the previous governor's impeachment and removal, and Thomas J. Jarvis assumed it in 1879 upon the incumbent's resignation.
 Historically, the lieutenant governorship was often sought by veteran state legislators as a final prestigious accomplishment for their careers.
 With the shift away from legislative duties after the 1970s, the office became increasingly used as a means to enhance incumbents' bids for higher office; lieutenant governors have often run for governor, but few have been successful.
-Bev Perdue was the first woman to serve as lieutenant governor, while Mark Robinson was the first black person to ever be elected to the office.
-He was sworn-in on January 9, 2021.
+Bev Perdue was the first woman to serve as lieutenant governor, while Mark Robinson, sworn in in 2021, was the first black person to ever be elected to the office.
+The incumbent, Rachel Hunt, was sworn in on January 1, 2025.